RezaSaadat1/armhf_cross_compile/README.md

 After installing VS Code, open it, and a green button will appear in the bottom left corner.
 Click on it and select "Create Dev Container...".
 A drop-down menu will open; scroll down and select "Ubuntu," then choose "Create Dev Container `ubuntu`".
 The Dev Container setup process may take some time.
 After successful creation, a new window will open, directing you to the workspace inside the created Dev Container.

+### DevContainer as Github CI
+The Project Now use Existing DevContianer Configuration for Continuous Integration and Build Releases

 ### Apple Silicon Users

 If you're using a Mac M1/M2, your environment architecture will be arm64, potentially causing issues when running x64 executables later on.
 To address this in your Docker environment, execute the following commands in your shell: